 - Direct labor, or labor that's considered part of the cost of your product or service (You'll find this entry on both the Direct Costs and Personnel pages, but you only need to use it in one of those locations.)

-- Regular labor, or labor that's part of your overhead expenses
+- Regular labor (also known as indirect labor) or labor that's part of your overhead expenses

 This article will help you understand when to use each labor type.